maxmilton/ekscss/packages/cli/README.md

 - `xcss.config.js`
 - `xcss.config.json`
 - an `"xcss"` field in your `package.json`
-- or any file name when you use the `--config` option
+- or any file name or path when you use the `--config` option

 ## Notes

+This package is intended to be simple and lightweight.
+If you need more features like watching for file changes use [rollup](https://rollupjs.org) together with [rollup-plugin-ekscss](../rollup-plugin-ekscss) and [@ekscss/rollup-plugin-css](../rollup-plugin-css).
+In your production CSS bundles use [@ekscss/rollup-plugin-clean](../rollup-plugin-clean) too to remove unused styles.

 This package registers the CLI executable binaries `xcss` and `ekscss` which are both equivalent.